houmain/keymapper/README.md

 </p>

 A cross-platform context-aware key remapper.
 It allows to:

-* redefine keyboard shortcuts system-wide or per application.
+* Redefine keyboard shortcuts system-wide or per application.
-* manage all your keyboard shortcuts in a single configuration file.
+* Manage all your keyboard shortcuts in a single configuration file.
-* change shortcuts for similar actions in different applications at once.
+* Change shortcuts for similar actions in different applications at once.
-* share configuration files between multiple systems (GNU/Linux, Windows).
+* Share configuration files between multiple systems (GNU/Linux, Windows).
+* Bind keyboard shortcuts to terminal commands.

 Configuration
 -------------